Logo Futurismo

 Conservation of the Vila Franca Islet

 Since 1983, the islet has been classified as a natural reserve.
-It is strictly forbidden to fish, remove plants or introduce invasive species to this protected habitat.
-Furthermore, from 2005, boats are not allowed to enter the lagoon.
-A small port outside allows for preserving the water inside.
+It is strictly forbidden to fish, remove plants, or introduce invasive species to this protected habitat.
+Furthermore, since 2005, boats have been prohibited from entering the lagoon.
+A small port outside provides for preserving the water inside.

-There is a limit on the number of people who can enter the area to 400 per day and 200 at the same time to limit the impact of tourism on the islet’s rich fauna and flora.
+There is a limit on the number of people who can enter the area, with a maximum of 400 per day and 200 at the same time, to limit the impact of tourism on the islet’s rich fauna and flora.

-In 2008, the islet was re-classified as a Protected Area for Management of Habitats or Species to allow people to use the islet.
-And from the year after 2012, the environmental project LIFE and Safe Islands for Seabirds came out to help preserve Ilhéu de Vila Franca.
+In 2008, the islet was reclassified as a Protected Area for the Management of Habitats or Species, allowing people to use the islet.
+From 2012, the Environmental Project LIFE and Safe Islands for Seabirds emerged to help preserve Ilhéu de Vila Franca.

-This was a partnership between important conservation entities including SPEA (the Portuguese Society for Bird Research) and also the Public function like the City Council of Vila Franca do Campo.
+This was a partnership between important conservation entities, including SPEA (the Portuguese Society for Bird Research) and the public sector, such as the City Council of Vila Franca do Campo.

 David Rodrigues | Ilhéu de Vila Franca and the town of the same name